An interview with The Halifax Group’s Scott Plumridge

 SP: The hardest discipline we offer in the middle of an environment like this is: don’t forget about your growth plan.
 Look for opportunities to offer new services or products.
 We had multiple companies launch new services or complete acquisitions during this period.

-KM: What role does data play in your decision making, as well as portcos’ ability to be agile and quickly make decisions?
+SM: What role does data play in your decision-making, as well as portcos’ ability to be agile and quickly make decisions?

 SP: One of the biggest things is data transparency.
 Our companies need help organizing and understanding datasets.
 We help them set goals against data and the overall business environment, then we use that data to enhance offerings compared to competitors.
 Figuring out how to channel and productize data can be an alternative business model.

-KM: What can non-PE backed businesses learn from the way PE-backed companies approach growth and value creation?
+SM: What can non-PE-backed businesses learn from the way PE-backed companies approach growth and value creation?

 SP: The role of PE will only become more vital.
 There are tough times ahead, but as other sources of capital shrivel up, PE will step in to keep companies moving forward and fill the void.